TerryOtt/segmentcsv2kml/README.md

 ## CentOS 7.x

-*NOTE*: the <code>pip3.4</code> command takes a long time -- as in minutes.
-It'll look like it hung after it prints out a line that says:
-<code>Running setup.py bdist_wheel for lxml: started</code>.
-It really
-will finish, just need a good deal of patience. :)
+*NOTE*: the <code>pip3.4</code> command takes a long time -- as in 35 minutes on the setup I tested on.
+It'll look like it hung after it prints out a line that says: <code>Running setup.py bdist_wheel for lxml: started</code>.
+It really will finish, just need half an hour or so worth of patience. :)

     yum update
     yum install epel-release
     yum install python34 python34-devel geos-python libxml2-devel \
-        libxslt-devel yum install gcc gcc-c++ make openssl-devel \
+        libxslt-devel gcc gcc-c++ make openssl-devel \
         git zlib-devel
     cd /root
     curl -O https://bootstrap.pypa.io/get-pip.py